Germany: Economy grows slightly in third quarter – DW – 10/30/2024

 Germany's federal statistics agency Destatis unveiled its quarterly estimate of the country's GDP on Wednesday.

-The numbers showed slight growth of 0.2% in the third quarter of 2024, indicating that the country narrowly avoided entering a recession.
+The numbers showed slight growth of 0.2% in the third quarter of 2024, indicating that the country narrowly avoided entering a recession following a second quarter contraction of 0.1%.